max-lv/flappy-bird/README.md

 I made sure to make graphics as faithful as possible, thru it still misses bird's inclanation and borders on pipes.
-Gameplay vise there is no medals.
+Gameplaywise there is no medals.

 ## Features